hostinger/ansible-collection-common/README.md

-# Hostinger Core Ansible Collection
+# Hostinger Common Ansible Collection

 Collection of Ansible roles for configuring Linux servers used internally at Hostinger.